Written by CorpsAfrica/Malawi Volunteer Mr. James Matipwiri

 While in the past it would take generations, now it is a common phenomenon to be hit by dry spells every couple of years.
-Apparently, experts say that it is due to climate change and according to them it is a very challenging thing to fight or reverse.
-Climate change has caused many to suffer from food and water shortages and others health problems.
+Apparently, experts say that it is due to climate change and according to them, it is a very challenging thing to fight or reverse.
+Climate change has caused many to suffer from food and water shortages and other health problems.
 However, viable solutions are being implemented from all sectors, at all levels, and in different approaches.
 But what is my community doing about it?
 Meet the Kachindamoto Food Bank.

-Built in the year 2008 with the help from The Hunger Project Malawi (THP).
+Built in the year 2008 with the help of The Hunger Project Malawi (THP).
 The food bank was designed to reach 38,000 people in the catchment area consisting of 28 villages.
-It is the backbone for the community's nutrition and a source of economy for the Epicentre.
+It is the backbone for the community’s nutrition and a source of economy for the Epicentre.
 But how does it operate?
 Who runs it?
 What are its successes and challenges?
 Well, in search for these answers I had a chat with one prominent member of the food bank committee.
 She quenched my curiosity in a 10 minute interview summarized below.

 Me: So, tell me about yourself.

 Elube: I am Elube Phiri from group village Sunduzeni.
 I hold the position of vice treasurer in the committee for the food bank.

 Me: Why did you build the Food bank and who’s idea was it?